 Page 55 of Dutch Armorial

 Canadas national flag is called ''The Maple Leaf'' in English and in French it is called ''l'Unifolié''.
-However the flag that is flown today is not the flag that was raised on the first of July 1867 (The day Canada became an independent country).
+However the flag that is flown today is not the flag that was raised on the 1st of July 1867 (The day Canada became an independent country).
 The original Canadian flag looked very similar to the national flags of New Zealand and Australia, with a small Union flag in the top right corner.
 The original flag was used from 1867 to 1921.
 There were small changes made to the flag, this happened when a new province was formed, so the next flag was used from 1921 to 1957.
 On the 15th of June 1965 the great Canadian flag debate started.
 Some of the main reasons the Canadian government (well part of it any ways) wanted to change the flag are; at the end of the Suez Crises in 1956, Canadian peacekeepers with the UN were not welcome by the Egyptian locals.
 This was the case because of the Union flag's presence on Canada's flag (at the time) on Canadian military uniforms.
 The peacekeepers took the flags off of their uniforms and stitched make-shift maple leaves onto their sleeves.
 Another reason for the change of flag was that the federal government wanted to appease the provincial government of Québec.
 For those of you who do not know, the province of Québec is primarily a French province.
 Through out the history of Canada there has always been tension between the French and the English.
 Through out the 20th century Québec has been on the edge of separating from Canada and becoming a new country.
 So the idea was to lose the Union flag from Canada's flag and make a new flag that represented Canada as an independent country with ties to BOTH France and England.
 To come up with a new design the government asked the general public to send them their own ideas of what the flag should look like.
 There were 3541 entries from the public.
 2136 of them had maple leaves, 408 contained the union flag, 389 had beavers and 359 had Fleurs-de-lys.
 The 3 finalists were presented to parliament and were voted on.
 Finalist that won became the current flag of Canada.
 The first time the modern Canadian flag was flown was the 15th of Febuary 1965, this day has become known as National Flag of Canada Day (for short it is also known as Flag Day).
-This means the Canadian flag is only 49 years old.

 Original flag of Canada used from 1868 to 1921.